magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_step.md

  - Shipping Information
  - Review and Paymetns Information

-You can add a custom checkout step, it should be implemented as JavaScript component.
-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code.
-To add customizations, create a custom module.
+You can add a custom checkout step, it should be implemented as a UI component.
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.

+This topic describes how to create the frontend part of the component, implementing a checkout step, and how to add it to the checkout flow.

+## Create the view part of the checkout step component

+To create the view part of the new checkout step:

 1. Add a module directory (not covered in this topic).
 See [Build your module]({{site.gdeurl}}extension-dev-guide/build.html) for details).
 All custom files must be stored there.
-1. Create the `.js` file implementing the new step.
+1. Create the `.js` file implementing the model.
-2. Create an html template for the component.
+2. Create an `.html` template for the component.

-3. Declare the new step in the Checkout page layout.
+Each step

-##Add the JavaScript file implementing the new step {#component}
+### Add the JavaScript file implementing the new step {#component}

 A new checkout step must be implemented as UI component.
 That is, its JavaScript implementation must be a JavaScript module.

 The file must be stored under the `<your_module_dir>/view` directory.

 A sample `view/my-step-view.js` with comments follows: